Determining the Winner in Alternating-Move Games: Proofs from Sections and

 \subsection{Proof of Theorem~\ref{unrestricted_upper_bound}}

-We now turn to prove Theorem~\ref{unrestricted_upper_bound}.\footnote{We thank Omri N. Solan for a helpful discussion which led to the proof of this theorem.} The following lemma gives a bound on the number of closed balls of radius $r$ with pairwise disjoint interiors can be packed in a closed ball of radius $3r$, in a doubling metric space. \begin{lemma} Let $(X,d)$ be a doubling metric space, with the doubling constant $D\in\N\setminus\{0\}$.
+We now turn to prove Theorem~\ref{unrestricted_upper_bound}.\footnote{We thank Omri N. Solan for a helpful discussion which led to the proof of this theorem.} To prove it, we will need the following definition. \begin{definition} Let $(X,d)$ be a metric space, let $\emptyset\neq A\subseteq X$, and let $r\in(0,\infty)$. \begin{itemize} \item The \emph{external covering number of $A$ with closed balls of radius $r$}, denoted by $N^\text{ext}_r(A)$, is the smallest number of closed balls of radius $r$ that is needed to cover the set $A$ (by their union). \item The \emph{packing number of $A$ with closed balls of radius $r$}, denoted by $N^{\pack}_r(A)$, is the maximal number of closed balls of radius $r$ and with pairwise disjoint interiors that can be packed inside the set $A$ (\emph{i.e.}, such that their union is a subset of $A$). \end{itemize} \end{definition} The following lemma gives a bound on the number of closed balls of radius $r$ with pairwise disjoint interiors that can be packed in a closed ball of radius $3r$, in a doubling metric space. \begin{lemma} Let $(X,d)$ be a doubling metric space, with the doubling constant $D\in\N\setminus\{0\}$.
 Then for every $x\in X$ and $r\in(0,\infty)$ we have

 \end{lemma} \begin{proof} Let $x\in X$ and $r\in(0,\infty)$.
 Since $(X,d)$ is doubling, we have

 Thus, because this is true for every $x\in X$, we have